ndom91/react-timezone-select/README.md

 />
 ```

-Here you can see we're simply appending two new choices to the existing ones.
-You can omit the `i18nTimezones` object in the prop though and pass in your own complete custom list of timezone options.
+Here you can see how to append two new choices to the existing ones (`i18nTimezones`).
+You can also omit the `i18nTimezones` object in the prop and pass your own completely custom list of timezone choices.

 ## 🚧 Contributing